 If you haven’t asked them of yourself, now’s the time to do so.
 And if you’re struggling to find clear answers, I’ve written introductions to the what, where, when, who and how of adventure cycle touring and bikepacking to help you.

 Got a clear idea of what kind of bike trip you’re going on?
 Great!
 Read on…

 What Types Of Tents Are Good For Cycle Touring & Bikepacking?

-And I can tell you that the most popular kind of cycle touring or bikepacking tent for one rider is generally a freestanding, double-walled, 2‑berth, 3‑season tent in an inconspicuous shade of green, weighing 1–2kg (2–4 pounds), striking the perfect balance between comfort, durability and weight, and strapping nicely to a rear rack or a handlebar harness, with room inside for the rider and the most important bits of their luggage, and room in the awning for the rest (the bike stays outside).
+And I can tell you that the most popular kind of cycle touring or bikepacking tent for one rider is a freestanding, double-walled, 2‑berth, 3‑season tent in an inconspicuous shade of green, weighing 1–2kg (2–4 pounds), striking the perfect balance between comfort, durability and weight, and strapping nicely to a rear rack or a handlebar harness, with room inside for the rider and the most valuable bits of their luggage, and room in the awning for the rest (the bike stays outside).

 For a couple or pair, it’s the 3‑berth model of the same tent.